ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 used to display the perma-link.
 This should be substituted by a non-input block-element, respectively an UI-Component on its own.

 ### Turn View Controls into View Control Inputs (advanced)

 View Controls actually are more like Inputs and should be treated that way.
-They accordingly should be implemented as Input\ViewControl\ViewControlControl.
+They accordingly should be implemented as Input\ViewControl\ViewControl.
 Finally, when consumers are adapted, ViewControl can be removed from UI's root entirely.